 We look at “Minisign – A dead simple tool to sign files and verify signatures."
-You can use Minisign as an alternative to GnuPG for signing and verifying files.
+You can use Minisign as an alternative to GnuPG or Signify for signing and verifying files.

 Always stay in the loop!

 Minisign uses Ed25519 for cryptographic signing and verification.
 Several projects like the popular crypto libraries libsodium or dnscrypt-proxy use Minisign to sign their releases.
 Libraries and implementations in Golang (go-minisign) and Rust (rsign2) are available.

 The current version of Minisign is 0.9, released in June 2020.

 Create a key pair

 Download and install Minisign on your platform.
 Then, enter minisign -G to create a key pair.
 Set a strong password, ideally by using a password manager.

 Please enter a password to protect the secret key.
 Password: Password (one more time):

 You should see where Minisign stores the private and public keys.
 For instance, on Linux, Minisign stores the private, password-protected key as “~/.minisign/minisign.key” and the public key as “~/minisign.pub.”